SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 > [!NOTE]
 > If you want an external program to execute queries against a DataMiner database, you will need to use an offload database.
 For information on offload database settings, see [Offload database](xref:Offload_database).

-From DataMiner 10.3.6/10.4.0 onwards, if a DataMiner Agent in a cluster is offline, the following warning will be displayed at the top of the *Database* page in System Center:

-`Warning: 1 of 2 Agents are currently not running.
-Database configuration changes will not be applied to Agents that are not running.`

-> [!NOTE]
+> [!IMPORTANT]
-> This warning will not be triggered when the backup Agent in a Failover setup is offline.
+> If a DataMiner Agent in a cluster is offline, database configuration changes will not be applied to that DataMiner Agent.
+From DataMiner 10.3.6/10.4.0 onwards, you will get a warning on the *Database* page in System Center to make you aware of this.
+However, this warning will not be triggered when the backup Agent in a Failover setup is offline.

 ## Cassandra database